Clowning around: Entertainer brings Red Skelton to life

 Hoffman said he hopes his show will help take people "down memory lane" where they'll have fun remembering all the great characters Skelton created.
 He said it was also a time "when comedy was clean and clever."

-Comedian Skelton, who died at age 84 in 1997, enjoyed career success with audiences in every performance medium.
-He was part of that small and talented group that included Bob Hope, George Burns, Milton Berle and Lucille Ball that transitioned from the vaudeville stage to radio, film and television, finding a growing fan base with each leap.
-He regularly performed at Star Plaza Theatre in Merrillville.
-One of his final live audience performances of his career was there in July 1991.

-Skelton was born and raised in downstate Vincennes, and he never forgot his Hoosier roots.
-In 2006, with some help from friends the late Debbie Reynolds and the Smothers Brothers, a $17 million performing arts center bearing Red’s name opened on campus at Vincennes University.
-On July 18, 2013, the adjoining Red Skelton Museum was unveiled on the date of his 100th birthday.
-Since 2014, Hoffman has been the headlining tribute performer at the annual Red Skelton Festival, including the 18th annual event last month in June.

-Tickets for the July 16 show at The Center for Visual and Performing Arts, 1040 Ridge Road in Munster are $40 with the option of adding the pre-show meal options for an additional $30, served in the ballroom, by Trama Catering.
-Doors open at 12:30 p.m., with meal served at 1 p.m..
-The featured menu is Spring Mix Salad with Champagne Vinaigrette Dressing and main entrée Marinated Grilled Chicken with Pomodoro Pasta and Pesto Cream Sauce served with Italian Green Beans and a “Red” Strawberry Sundae for dessert.
+The meal features Spring Mix Salad with Champagne Vinaigrette Dressing and main entrée Marinated Grilled Chicken with Pomodoro Pasta and Pesto Cream Sauce served with Italian Green Beans and a “Red” Strawberry Sundae for dessert.
+For show tickets, call 219-836-3255 or visit theatreatthecenter.com.

+FYI: Brian Hoffman will perform a Red Skelton tribute at 3 p.m.
+July 16 at Theatre at the Center, 1040 Ridge Road, Munster.
+Visit theatreatthecenter.com For more information.